Comogia/MySQL_Exercize/README.md

-# MySQL_Exercize
+# MySQL_Exercise
-Create table, stored procedures, trigger, view
+Examples on Creating tables, stored procedures, triggers and views in MySQL which can be useful to understand these topics in MySQL.